web-platform-tests/interop/supporters.md

 Status: **early draft, likely incomplete or needs editing**!

+This list is in alphabetical order.

-1. Google
+1. Apple
-2. Apple
+2. Google
-3. Mozilla
+3. Igalia
-4. Igalia
+4. Microsoft
-5. Microsoft
+5. Mozilla